Skip to content

 Follow Instructions Carefully

-Follow their instructions, and if you still need help, they have a community that should be able to answer your question.
+Follow the service’s instructions, and if you still need help, they have a community that should be able to answer your question.
 IngramSpark also has a number of articles on self-publishing.
 Or, you can do an online search.
 From experience, IngramSpark’s customer service is lacking, and the platform is a little more the problematic than KDP.

 PRICING